yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 You can see [liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) in wikipedia for details.

 #### Interface Segregation Principle
 Interface Segregation Principle in a software simply tells us that instead of one general-purpose interface, it is better to use many client-specific ones.
-One obvious problem we can encounter when we violate this principal is the boilerplate invasion of meaningless, empty methods.
+One obvious problem we can encounter when we violate this principle is the boilerplate invasion of meaningless, empty methods.

 Let us show this problem with an example: